-Students participating in district dropout prevention programs as provided in the district's approved Comprehensive Dropout Prevention Plan and as prescribed in s.
-230.2316, 1003.53 F.S. should be enrolled in courses listed in the basic or vocational sections of the Florida Course Code Directory.
+Students participating in district dropout prevention programs as prescribed in s.
+1003.53 F.S. should be enrolled in courses listed in the basic or vocational sections of the Florida Course Code Directory.

 6.6052 Reporting

 Schools are to report student membership data using the appropriate course numbers.